Automattic/big-sky-agents/README.md

 Javascript Origins:
  * http://localhost:6006

+Each client must be approved by Automattic staff before it can be used.

 ## Developing against this package locally

 These instructions show you how to incorporate this package into another project for development, for example a WordPress plugin or React app.